ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Liver transplantation.
 The surgeon completely removes the liver and bile ducts.
 Surgery to remove the liver is called a total hepatectomy.
 The surgeon then transplants a donor liver.
 However, bile duct cancer tends to recur very quickly after transplantation.
 As a result, this procedure is rarely used.

 Radiation therapy uses high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.
 Occasionally, internal radiation therapy may be used for bile duct cancer.

 Radiation therapy can be used for treatment or to control the symptoms and pain of advanced disease.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.